openedx/edx-platform/themes/README.rst

   template include has been adjusted so that it is included at the *end* of the ``<body>`` element, rather than at the start.

+* What is the connection between these two files/names?

+* What is the shared functionality here?

+* It's worth nothing that this is actually a much larger change than "just moving stuff around".
+By moving this declaration from the beginning to the end of the BODY, you risk breaking any JavaScript in the BODY that had previously assumed the DOM/global namespace had already been modified.
+It's possible it's a non-issue, but it's not apparent that this has been taken into consideration.

+* Which microsites did you test this with?

 In addition, there are some other changes you'll need to make:

 * The ``google_analytics_file`` config value is now ignored.
 If your Open edX